mojomast/gemini-nano-banana-discord-bot/README.md

 - The OpenRouter client raises if `OPENROUTER_API_KEY` is missing (check `src/commands/utils/openrouter.py`).
 - Health server: uvicorn is launched inside the same process; container exposes port 8000 for health checks.
 - Cache: `src/commands/utils/storage.py` uses `CACHE_DIR` (default `.cache`) and will create the directory if missing.
+- **Image Size Limitations**: Some AI models (like Google Gemini) may ignore size parameters and default to their preferred resolution (e.g., 1024x1024).
+The size parameter is sent to the API but final output depends on model capabilities.

 Troubleshooting (quick)